Serious Stargazing at Cherry Springs State Park

 Wireless Access: Available with some restrictions for astronomers using the Astronomy Observation Field.
 Visit www.csspdarkskyfund.org/home/wireless_access for additional information.

 Closing the Gate: When the field is in use, the gate may be closed at dusk (do NOT lock) and the light block tarp can be dropped.
 Please undo the end straps first, then the center strap.
 Tarp may have water in it, so step back when lowering.
 The last person to leave the field is responsible for rolling the tarp back up and securing.
+Roll the tarp up from the center section first and secure.

 Food, Wildlife and Trash: Food on a picnic table or in a tent will attract pests.
 Store food in a vehicle to prevent damage to your equipment.
 Please wash dishes in a dish pan, then dispose of the water.
 No dishwashing is permitted in the restrooms or at the hydrants.
 Food scraps invite scavengers, such as black bears, raccoons, opossums and skunks.
 Cherry Springs has a carry-in: carry-out trash policy.